fidelesc/d20-attack-damage-calculator/README.md

 - `Attack Bonus`: The attack bonus is the bonus to the player's attack roll.
 - `Attacks per Turn`: The number of attacks the player makes per turn.
 - `Attack Description`: A description of the player's attack, which includes the number of dice, dice size, and modifier.
 For example, "2d6+3" means the player rolls 2 six-sided dice and adds 3 to the result.
 - `Critical Option`: The option for handling critical hits, which can be set to "normal" or "full damage".
+While in "normal", the critical hit doubles the number of attack dices (2d6+4 becomes 4d6+4).
+The "full damage" options adds the maximum dice roll (2d6+4 becomes 2d6+4+12).

 Once the user clicks on the "Calculate" button, the calculator estimates the average damage output per turn, and displays the result in the output field.